mbudena/webapidocumentation/docs/onboardingProcess.md

 The following activities are relevant to this phase:

-- Commercial Agreements: The singing of Business contracts and agreements.
-- Network Access Agreements: The singing of Network access agreements.
 - Scope Determination: Documenting which operations will be used by the API consumer, which in turn determines the scope items for the Telco internal IT Change Request process, and therefore also the test result schedules.
 - API documentation: Provision of access to API technical documentation.
-- IT Change Request initiation: Preparation of the formal inputs to the IT Change Request (CR) process.

 ### Phase II: Coding and Unit testing